Jaya9522/book-recommendation-system/README.md

 Collaborative Filtering based Recommendation System

 Implementing KNN

+Popularity Based Recommender
+It is a type of recommendation system which works on the principle of popularity and or anything which is in trend.
+These systems check about the books which are in trend or are most popular among the users and directly recommend them.

+📖 Collaborative-based Filtering
+Collaborative based filtering recommender systems are based on past interactions of users and target items.
+In simple words here, we try to search for the look-alike customers and offer products based on what his or her lookalike has chosen.
+Let us understand with an example.
+X and Y are two similar users and X user has watched A, B, and C movie.
+And Y user has watched B, C, and D movie then we will recommend A movie to Y user and D movie to X user.

 ## Conclusion
 * In EDA, the Top-10 most rated books were essentially novels.
 Books like The Lovely Bone and The Secret Life of Bees were very well perceived.